James Dunn (actor): Shirley Temple co-star

 In 1934, Dunn appeared in seven films for Fox.
 Three of them were also the first three film appearances of six-year-old Shirley Temple.
 In Stand Up and Cheer!, Dunn and Temple play a father and daughter who perform in one song-and-dance sequence.
 Rather than have the young girl learn a new routine, the producers had Temple teach Dunn the steps to a tap-dance routine she had learned in her dancing school.
 Their memorable performance prompted studio executives to immediately cast them in a follow-up film, Baby Take a Bow, a remake of the 1928 silent film Square Crooks.
 Temple again plays Dunn's daughter in this film, whose title was the name of Dunn and Temple's song in Stand Up and Cheer!
-Their third film pairing was in Bright Eyes, a vehicle specifically written for Temple and co-starring Dunn as a bachelor pilot and friend of Temple's deceased father who seeks to adopt her.
+Their third film pairing was in Bright Eyes, a vehicle specifically written for Temple and co-starring Dunn as a bachelor pilot and friend of Temple's character's deceased father who seeks to adopt her.
 Temple sings "On the Good Ship Lollipop" aboard Dunn's character's airplane in this film.
 Later that same year, Temple was cast in a small part as Dunn's neighbor in Change of Heart.

 Dunn and Temple worked well together.
 Temple later said that the day they began shooting their first film "was the start of my great romance with Jimmy Dunn".
 (Note: On an October 25, 1988, segment of Larry King Live, Temple said that as a child she had wanted to marry Dunn.)
 She also appreciated the fact that Dunn treated her as a peer.
 Dunn admitted that he was initially worried about playing opposite Temple, saying: "All actors dislike working with children.
 The kids usually steal most of your scenes, or run away with the picture entirely".
 Despite this, he admired Temple's professionalism and professed to being one of her fans.
 Temple received top billing in each of their films, and her career soon eclipsed his.